Bob-Wright/Storybook-Fast-Accessible-Mobile-First-Comic-Book-Builder/readme.md

 	~ not part of the builder but a component integral to the display of the rendered comic

-Most of the data gathered by index.php centers on content used to populate the card that represents each comic in the gallery.
-Once this data has begun to be gathered, index.php will offer the user an option to continue the builder.
-Each requested value or piece of data may be required or optional, and each item should be considered with some care.
-When the user is finally satisfied with their inputs they should save their configuration as offered by the script before continuing the builder.

-The next steps in the builder gather content to populate the actual comic itself.
-The user selects and then uploads this content, for example the page images, through following a sequence of dialog pages.
-Each dialog will invoke the imgUploader.php or the txtUploader.php script as required.
-Some of the inputs are nominally required, others are opional.
-Some of the information, image filenames for example, is gathered into a database managed by the ComicImages.class.php script within the ./includes folder.
-This data will be used in constructing the comic.
-After all of the sequential dialog pages have been processed or skipped the builder will finally launch the Yield.php script from within the ./Storybook/htdocs folder.

-If Yield.php finds everything acceptable it will offer to create the comic book, and if the option is chosen Yield will launch the makeComic.php script that will parse the database and uploaded contents to create the actual comic book html and it will also invoke some other scripts to make and download a ZIP archive of the comic.
-An entry for the comic is made in the database managed by the ComicsUser.class.php script within the ./ComicsUser/htdocs folder.
-An opportunity is presented to easily "Share" the comic to FB and a card for the new comic is added to the gallery.
-Once the comic has been created Yield.php will launch the comic after a timeout.

-The example code shows three documents in the ./Comics folder, two comics and a "Storybook Step By Step" user guide.
-They were all created by the Storybook app from user uploaded content, and you can see how the content is organized.
-There is also a folder named ExampleComicsContentSources which contains the local content that was selected and uploaded to create each document.
+The example in the ./Comics folder, Hyenas, was created by the Storybook app from user uploaded content, and you can see how the content is organized.
+There is also a folder named ExampleComicsContentSources which contains the local content that was selected and uploaded to create the comic.

 Ideas and suggestions are always welcome.